 If your baby has cerebral palsy caused by the negligence of your doctor, time may be running out for your claim.
 In Pennsylvania, while some claims may be filed as late as the child’s twentieth birthday, other claims may have to be filed within two years of the child’s birth.
 In New Jersey, pursuant to NJ.S.A.
 2A:14-2, these cases must be filed prior to the child’s 13th birthday.
 Waiting to contact an attorney until the cause of cerebral palsy is confirmed may not provide enough time to conduct a full and complete investigation within the time allowed to file a claim.

 For a lawyer who will thoroughly investigate your case and aggressively pursue your claim, call Youman & Caputo at (215) 302-1999.
-Your initial consultation is free, so call us today and schedule your appointment.
+Your initial consultation with a cerebral palsy or Erb’s palsy injury attorney in Philadelphia is free, so call us today and schedule your appointment.